yWorks/yfiles-for-html-demos/demos/application-features/viewportlimiter/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/application-features/viewportlimiter/).

-The [ViewportLimiter](https://docs.yworks.com/yfileshtml/#/api/ViewportLimiter) limits the interactive movement of the viewport.
+The [ViewportLimiter](https://docs.yworks.com/yfileshtml/api/ViewportLimiter) limits the interactive movement of the viewport.
 This helps to navigate the canvas without losing the content.

-The [ViewportLimiter.bounds](https://docs.yworks.com/yfileshtml/#/api/ViewportLimiter#bounds) (or effective viewport limiter area) are calculated as the union of two rectangles: The [ViewportLimiter.viewportContentMargins](https://docs.yworks.com/yfileshtml/#/api/ViewportLimiter#viewportContentMargins), which act like insets on the graph component, and the ViewportLimiter.minimumViewportContentRatio, which defines which percentage of the viewport is used for limiting.
+The effective viewport limiter area, or [bounds](https://docs.yworks.com/yfileshtml/api/ViewportLimiter#bounds), are calculated from the [viewportContentMargins](https://docs.yworks.com/yfileshtml/api/ViewportLimiter#viewportContentMargins) and the [minimumViewportContentRatio](https://docs.yworks.com/yfileshtml/api/ViewportLimiter#minimumViewportContentRatio) properties.

 ## Things to Try